WTU-MIS-Laboratory/SuperLightNet/README.md

 # [SuperLightNet](https://github.com/WTU-MIS-Laboratory/SuperLightNet)

 Official repository for "SuperLightNet: Lightweight Parameter Aggregation Network for Multimodal Brain Tumor Segmentation".
-1. Hyperlinks will be updated at the appropriate time
+1. Hyperlinks, pretrain pth and Jnetworks will be updated at the appropriate time

 ## Release